 If you’re over 18 and want to start a college course at Confetti this September, it’s not too late.
 There may be some fees involved and you may be in class with students who are younger than you, but we wanted to give you an insight into how easy and fun the experience can be.
-We caught up with our Level 3 Games Technology student Em Cox (24), to see how her Confetti life is going as a mature student.
+Last year, we caught up with our Level 3 Games Technology student Em Cox, to see how her Confetti life is going as a mature student.

 “…it (Advanced Learner Loan) doesn’t really phase me about paying it back, it’s an investment in my future…”